 Skip to Content

-Billie Holiday was an American jazz singer who was posthumously inducted into the Grammy Award Hall of Fame.
+Billie Holiday was an American jazz singer who had a net worth of $1 million.
+She was posthumously inducted into the Grammy Award Hall of Fame.

 She was born on April 7, 1915, in Philadelphia, Pennsylvania, as Eleanora Fagan.